sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 insecure-skip-tls-verify: false
 {{< /highlight >}}

-Providing the above cert-file and key-file parameters will cause the API to serve HTTP requests over SSL/TLS (https).
+Providing these cert-file and key-file parameters will cause the API to serve HTTP requests over SSL/TLS (https).
 As a result, you will also need to specify `https://` schema for the `api-url` parameter:

 {{< highlight yml >}}
 ##